 My design process almost always begins with research.
 Something will spark me to learn more about a subject - it could be anything (an anecdote from a friend or an unusual plant in the woods) but it almost always relates to the natural world.
 Once I delve a little deeper into a topic, a physical idea begins to form.
 Creating an object that helps communicate what I have learned has become a way for me to make sense of the world - almost like another language.
 Once I begin making, I use only traditional hand fabrication tools and techniques to translate my thoughts and research into a physical object.
 As a maker, I value careful craftsmanship, but I also embrace natural imperfections in my materials as part of the process and evidence that each piece has been made, one at a time, by human hands.

-I work out of The Stable Studio - a beautiful, bright studio located in a renovated horse barn on my property in Windermere - alongside my husband, photographer Scott Turnbull.
-I also have a satellite workspace at Britton Gallery a lovely fine art and craft gallery my Dad and I opened in downtown Bracebridge in December 2019.
+I work out of my studio on the upper level of Britton Gallery a lovely fine art and craft gallery my Dad and I opened in downtown Bracebridge in December 2019.